livelyvinay4u/Project1_group1/README.md

 ![Cumulative Return](Images/cumulative_return_covid.png)   |  ![Volatility](Images/covid_volatility.png)

 According to the World Health Organisation (WHO), the initial case of COVID-19 was reported in Wuhan, China, December, 2019.
 The above graphs displays the cumulative return and volatility during the COVID-19 pandemic period and assists in understanding the impact COVID-19 had on Gold, Oil and the S&P 500 Index.

+The Volatility chart measures the change in variance in the returns from Jan 2019 to Date.
+The volatility is calculated by taking a rolling window standard deviation on the % change.

 ### **Oil**
 The above volatility graph tells us that Oil violitility (Red) and price movements (Red) have been very significant in 2020, especially around the Covid-19 timeline.